By Andrew H., Auxiliar de Conversación 2019/2020-2020/2021 in Murcia.

 My Experience as Au Pair

-When I finish my work as a teacher in school in Spain, I always work as an au pair in the region of Valencia.
-Sometimes living with a native family doesn’t always improve my Spanish as they speak valenciano, which sounds, to me, completely different from castellano – conventional Spanish, and contains many words and expressions akin to Catalan and neighboring France.
+When I finish my role as an Auxiliar de Conversación in school in Spain, I always spend time as an au pair in the region of Valencia.
+Sometimes living with a native family doesn’t improve my Spanish as they speak valenciano, which sounds, to me, completely different from castellano – conventional Spanish, and contains many words and expressions akin to Catalan and neighboring France.

 In the house, I live alongside the beautiful near-endless beach that stretches out to the Castillo de Peñíscola, a wonderful castle that had a scene from the television show Game of Thrones shot there.
 Agustín, the kid I teach, is eight but has good English along with being fluent in Spanish and valenciano.
 The two identical twin brothers, Oscar and David, speak superb English.
 Julia speaks only in valenciano, her father being from Catalonia.
 This makes speaking to her and understanding most difficult indeed.